kisekae/UltraKiss/README.md

 ####       **How do I package my KiSS set into an LZH file?**

-​      If your KiSS set elements are all contained within a standard file directory you can use the Archive Manager tool create a new LZH file or ZIP file and then add all your KiSS data set elements from your directory into this file.
+​      If your KiSS set elements are all contained within a standard file directory you can use the Archive Manager tool create a new LZH file or ZIP file and add all your KiSS data set elements from your directory into this file.
 If you have segregated your data set into subdirectories remember to set the 'recurse folders' and 'save relative path' options to add all the subordinate files, too.

 ​      You can also load your set from its directory and use the **File-Save As Archive** command to save all set KiSS elements in a new archive file.